Historical Journey

 Key Achievements:

-Mission Centre: Acquired Dawlish Farm in Chiredzi through the land reform programme, where he established the Church’s Mission Centre with schools and future plans for a hospital and vocational training centre.
+He acquired Dawlish Farm in Chiredzi through the land reform programme, where he established the Church’s Mission Centre with government accredited primary and secondary schools with future plans for a hospital and vocational training centre.

 Recognition and Legacy

-• His life story, From a Woodcutter to a Hero, was documented by his sons.
+• His life story, "From a Woodcutter to a Hero", was documented by his sons.

 • In April 2025, leadership transitioned to Bishop Reverend Emmanuel Mawewe (Chikamba III) born on the 7th of September 1977, who carries forward the spiritual mantle with renewed vision for outreach, infrastructure development, and global partnerships.